API

 PreallocationTools.DiffCacheType

-Builds a DiffCache object that stores both a version of the cache for u and for the Dual version of u, allowing use of pre-cached vectors with forward-mode automatic differentiation via ForwardDiff.jl.
+Builds a DiffCache object that stores both a version of the cache for u and for the Dual version of u, allowing use of pre-cached vectors with forward-mode automatic differentiation via ForwardDiff.jl (when available).
 Supports nested AD via keyword levels or specifying an array of chunk sizes.

 The DiffCache also supports sparsity detection via SparseConnectivityTracer.jl.